cu-mkp/m-k-manuscript-data/README.md

 - **entries** - for each version of the text, every entry as a single file in both XML and TXT formats, derived from ms-xml/

-- **glossary** - a record of distinctive terms used in the manuscript and a translation aid for Middle French terms and Renaissance workshop materials, compiled during the process of transcribing and translating Ms. Fr.
-640

 - **lib** - scripts used for maintenance of repository

 - **metadata** - data and additional information about the manuscript text and other materials of the DCE